benstamour/maximum-matching/README.md

 ![Graph with Maximum Matching](https://github.com/benstamour/maximum-matching/blob/main/pictures/graph4.PNG?raw=true "Graph with Maximum Matching")

-To use this program with your own graph, you can download and run the maxmatching.py file.
+To use this program with your own graph, you can download and run the maxmatching.py file with the command `python maxmatching.py`.